 Yes, you can withdraw at any time and without providing a reason for your withdrawal.
 If you wish to withdraw from the study after starting the survey, simply close the survey without submitting it, you will not have to do anything else.
 If you have already completed and submitted your survey and wish to withdraw after this, you can do so by contacting the researcher using the contact details in section 14.

+What if I have a complaint?

+If you wish to raise a complaint or have concerns about the appropriateness of this research, please contact the University of Hull Conduct and Complaints Office at conductandcomplaints@hull.ac.uk, or call 04182 346311, and ask to speak to a member of the Conduct and Complaints team.

 Who can I contact for more information

 If you have any questions or concerns about the research, or wish to obtain a copy of any research study materials, such as the Privacy Notice for Research Participants, please contact: